• Australia

 Find out more about using an online foreign exchange company and read our foreign exchange comparison chart.

-Most people don’t pay enough attention to the exchange rates they are getting but exchange rates can make a very large difference when exchanging New Zealand Dollars into Australian Dollars.
+Most people don’t pay enough attention to the exchange rates they are getting, but exchange rates can make a very large difference when exchanging New Zealand Dollars for Australian Dollars.

 Find out more about how to transfer at the best time here.

-Commonwealth used to allow you to transfer money into your new account before you arrived in Australia, ready to use when you collected your eftpos card.
-Unfortunately because of Australia’s anti-money laundering laws, they are no longer able to accept funds before you arrive in Australia.
-So to get around this, you should do the following:
+Commonwealth used to allow you to transfer money into your new account before you arrived in Australia, which is ready to use when you collect your eftpos card.
+Unfortunately, because of Australia’s anti-money laundering laws, they are no longer able to accept funds before you arrive in Australia.
+So, to get around this, you should do the following:

-Please note, if you do this early enough in the day, you will receive the funds the same day.
-Worst case the following day.
-You do not need to transfer all your funds into Australia dollars at once, you can transfer a small amount for initial use and then watch the exchange rate and transfer the bulk of your money when there is a favourable exchange rate, or you can setup rate alerts with XE and you’ll get notified when your desired rate is triggered.
+Please note that if you do this early enough in the day, you will receive the funds the same day.
+Worst case, the following day.
+You do not need to transfer all your funds into Australian dollars at once; you can transfer a small amount for initial use, watch the exchange rate, and transfer the bulk of your money when there is a favourable exchange rate, or set up rate alerts with XE.
+You’ll get notified when your desired rate is triggered.

 Currently, the Australian banking sector is dominated by four major banks: Commonwealth Bank of Australia, Australia and New Zealand Banking Group (ANZ), National Australia Bank (NAB) and Westpac Banking Corporation.